Frequently asked questions about the DRGA

 Are any courses going to be mandatory, for example a “difficult conversations” course where graded assertiveness is taught?

-The following courses must be completed as pre-requisites or as part of the Diploma of Rural Generalist Anaesthesia (DipRGA) training program:
+The following courses must be completed as pre-requisites or as part of the Rural Generalist Anaesthesia (RGA) training program:

 • An advanced life support (ALS-2) course or equivalent (where competency in resuscitation and defibrillation is assessed) must be completed in the 52 weeks prior to entering RGA training.

-• A Can’t Intubate, Can’t Oxygenate (CICO) course or equivalent must be completed during the DipRGA, prior to the completion of EPA 3.
+• A Can’t Intubate, Can’t Oxygenate (CICO) course or equivalent must be completed during RGA training, prior to the completion of EPA 3.

-• A neonatal resuscitation course or equivalent must be completed during the DipRGA, prior to the completion of EPA 7
+• A neonatal resuscitation course or equivalent must be completed during the RGA training, prior to the completion of EPA 7

-• A paediatric life support course or equivalent must be completed during the DipRGA, prior to the completion of EPA 6
+• A paediatric life support course or equivalent must be completed during the RGA training, prior to the completion of EPA 6

 • Trainees must complete the online Perioperative Anaphylaxis Response course, available through ANZCA’s Networks, prior to the completion of EPA 5.
 Alternatively, trainees may complete an ANZCA Anaphylaxis practical simulation session or workshop that has been recognised as a valid activity for satisfying the CPD requirement for the management of anaphylaxis.

-Is the diploma a one- or two-year course?
+Is the rural generalist anesthesia training programa one- or two-year course?

-The minimum duration to complete the diploma is 52 weeks FTE anaesthesia time (including up to 8 weeks leave).
+The minimum duration to complete the rural generalist anesthesia training program is 52 weeks FTE anaesthesia time (including up to 8 weeks leave).
 Maximum duration for completion is two years.

 Requests for extension of training time beyond two years will be considered on a case by case basis.